etcinit/enclosure/README.md

 #### Class names

-The class name convention for Enclosure is borrowed from PHP namespaces, with foward-slashes instead of back-slashes as path separators.
+The class name convention for Enclosure is borrowed from PHP namespaces, with foward slashes instead of back-slashes as path separators.

 _Valid:_